Aogunmefun/coup-game/README.md

 In the [release/ui] folder, you will find the UI.
 Double click on the "index.html" to open up the GUI in a browser window

+PS: Make sure to actually extract the ZIP folder you get from Github otherwise you may see a blank screen

 After that, you should be good to go!